-These symptoms are not a guarantee that you have maritime silicosis, but should be taken seriously as a red flag that you may have been exposed to silica dust.
+These symptoms are not a guarantee that you have maritime silicosis.
+You should take them seriously, however, and find out for certain.
 Silicosis is not curable, but there are treatment options that can slow down progression of the disease and treat some of the most uncomfortable symptoms.

 Stricter Enforcement in the Maritime Industry

 On June 23, 2018 the Occupational Safety and Health Administration (OSHA) expanded their “Respirable Crystalline Silica” standards to include all employers in the maritime industry.
-Prior to 2018, exposure limit guidelines were limited to the construction industry.
+Prior to 2018, exposure limit guidelines applied only to the construction industry.

-The new guidelines meant that maritime employers were, as of that date, required to follow OSHA’s guidelines for exposure limits.
-Maritime employers are now required to:
+The new guidelines mean that maritime employers must now follow OSHA’s new guidelines for exposure limits.
+Maritime employers must: